 On prior vehicles, there are two modes for each direction.
 There is a 3-flash mode that stops automatically and continuous blinker mode.
 The continuous mode stops after the steering wheel is turned or you manually stop the blinker.
 The turn signal stalk also controls the high beam and wipers.

-With the new steering wheel, the blinker and high-beam controls are soft buttons on the left side that you use your thumb to control.
-Our early guess is the multiple blinker modes are controlled with a short or long-press as done on higher-end motorcycles.
+With the new steering wheel, the blinker and high-beam controls are touch buttons on the left side that you use your thumb to control.
+For the blinker, a light touch turns on the blinker until released.
+A full press activates the blinkers until a turn is complete, or you tap the control again.

 Steering Wheel Position Stalk